ocaro38/scripts/README.md

 # scripts
-Repository of scripts written for various purposes
+Hi, I'm C, an engineer in the US
-Hi, I'm C, an engineer in the US dabbling in coding
+This is my repository of scripts written for various purposes